schwericke/gasag/README.md

-#  Data Analyst Interview with GASAG
+#  Interview as a Data Analyst with GASAG Energy
 👉 **[View slides](https://schwericke.github.io/gasag/)**